The-Ronin-Project/interop-proxy-server/README.md

 ### Running locally via Docker

-The proxy server can also be run via docker-compose by building the [container image](#generating-container) from jib in combination with the [docker compose configuration](docker-compose.yml).
+The proxy server can also be run via docker compose by building the [container image](#generating-container) from jib in combination with the [docker compose configuration](docker-compose.yml).
 Additionally, you will need to have the interop-queue-liquibase and interop-ehr-liquibase container images for database schema deployment.
 Follow the instructions [here](https://github.com/projectronin/interop-queue/tree/master/interop-queue-liquibase/README.md#building-the-docker-container-image)